Harrison Barnes Reading Academy Summer Reading Buddies Site Supervisor

 - Maintain records of student attendance and progress

-Schedule: Paid Summer Staff, 10+ hours per week.
-Supervisors would begin in June with program running June 19-August 4.
-Supervisors will also be expected to plan and participate in Reading Buddies End of Summer Celebration.
+Supervisors would begin in late May with program running June 10-July 26, 2019 (No program the week of July 4).
+Supervisors will also be expected to plan and participate in the Reading Buddies Celebration at the end of July.

 - Highly competent in communications (verbal and nonverbal) to engage and motivate others